flatpickles/sketchbook-legacy/README.md

     * Option to set canvas size, inc. fit to window size (bottom right panel)
     * FPS meter (probably in left panel settings)
     * Command-Z to undo parameter changes
-* Presets:
-    * Choose from curated parameter settings (replace defaults?)
-    * Save your own (local storage), and remove them
-    * Add asterisk to title display when sliders are edited
-    * Double click to return to preset/default value
-    * URL option to pre-select a preset
 * Float bounds search test for quadtree: something funky this way comes?
 * Copyright somewhere on the page